August 3, 2020

 November 13, 2016

-Corey Lee Wrenn, Monmouth University
+Corey Lee Wrenn, University of Kent

 This month I published a qualitative study on fat vegan experiences in the journal of Fat Studies.
 Sixty-one respondents kindly gave their time to fill out a questionnaire asking a range of questions about their experiences as vegan activists.
 The results were surprising.